Will My Baby Be Taken at Birth for My Addiction During Pregnancy?

 - Rhode Island

 Some states consider drug use during pregnancy grounds for civil commitment.
-Women who use drugs while pregnant can be committed to a drug and alcohol treatment program involuntarily.
-Authorities can send women into a rehab treatment center without their consent.
-Those states are;
+Women who use drugs while pregnant can be involuntarily committed to a drug and alcohol treatment program.

-Fifteen states require mandatory reporting by doctors and healthcare workers when they suspect a pregnant woman is addicted to illicit drugs and use during pregnancy.
+Fifteen states require mandatory reporting by doctors and healthcare workers when they suspect a pregnant woman is addicted to illicit drugs and used during pregnancy.

 - North Dakota